sarcophagus-org/sarcophagus-v2-app/README.md

 6. Start a local hardhat node (see the v2 contracts repo for more detailed instructions)
 7. Import the private key for an account funded with SARCO and Ether on the local hardhat network.
     - The first account generated when the node is run from the v2 contracts project will be funded.
 Its private key is `0x59c6995e998f97a5a0044966f0945389dc9e86dae88c7a8412f4603b6b78690d`
-8. Ensure that at least one archaeologist has been registered on your local hardhat node
+8. Ensure that at least one archaeologist has been registered on your local hardhat node and is running on the local hardhat network
     - If your node is restarted, you will need to reregister your archaeologist
-    - Your archaeologist node must be pointed at ArLocal which runs at 127.0.0.1:1984 by default

 ## Community

 [![Discord](https://img.shields.io/discord/753398645507883099?color=768AD4&label=discord)](https://discord.com/channels/753398645507883099/)